Bill Compton (The Southern Vampire Mysteries): True Blood

 Bill first appeared in the “Bon Temps vampire speaks" video posted on BloodCopy.com, one of seventeen official companion websites created to complement the HBO original series True Blood.
 Bill is one of only four characters to appear in every episode, the other three being protagonist Sookie Stackhouse, her brother Jason, and Merlotte's Bar and Grill short order cook, Lafayette Reynolds.

 Bill's storyline in the television show differs significantly from the novels.
 In the first season, as punishment for staking another vampire, he is forced to create his first progeny by turning a teenage girl (Jessica Hamby) into a vampire.

 Bill's maker, Lorena, is staked and killed by Sookie in the third season.
 When Bill is in desperate need of blood, Sookie slits her arm to feed him.
 Bill nearly drains her to death.
-After he is kicked out into the sunlight, Bill learns that faerie blood makes vampires temporarily immune to the sun.
+After he is kicked out into the sunlight, Bill learns that faerie blood makes vampires temporarily resistant to the sun.

 In the fourth season, Bill becomes the Vampire King of Louisiana after staging a coup d'état against Queen Sophie Anne with the help of the Authority.

 He becomes an antagonist throughout much of the fifth and sixth season after drinking the blood of Lilith (known as the Progenitor of the vampire race.)
 After consuming her blood, Bill is destroyed and resurrected as a more powerful vampire who is: impervious to staking; no longer needs an invitation to enter a human home; and involuntarily experiences visions of the future.
 He is also able to command Warlow, Lilith's only known progeny and Sookie's then-love interest.

 In the final season, Bill becomes infected with "Hepatitus-V": a fatal virus genetically engineered by the human government to exterminate vampires.
 Rather than taking a cure, Bill chooses to die the "true death."
 He convinces Sookie to stake him in the grave made for his presumed death during the Civil War.
+She begrudgingly does so, promising she loves him.